Prodis

 Field.

 Already piloted in three industries.
 Internal workflows and customer-facing commerce.
-Same hard requirement: the answer has to be right.
+Same hard requirement: execution has to be inspectable.

-These pilots were chosen because correctness is not cosmetic.
-Operators and customers act on the answer; when evidence is missing, the system must say so.
+These pilots were chosen because AI crossed into real API-backed work.
+Operators and customers acted on the result, so each interpretation, source choice, permission check, derivation, and terminal outcome had to be visible after the fact.
 FMCG retail, market research, and fintech share little operationally.
-They hit the same boundary: useful AI is not enough without backend-owned evidence, permissions, and refusal.
+They hit the same boundary: useful AI is not enough without an auditable execution path.

 01 FMCG retail chain Ops + commerce